 note: adapted 1978; the lyrics, originally written in 1899, were rewritten in 1978 to make them less colonial in nature

-Cyprus name: "Ymnos eis tin Eleftherian" (Hymn to Liberty)
+name: "Ymnos eis tin Eleftherian" (Hymn to Liberty)

 lyrics/music: Dionysios SOLOMOS/Nikolaos MANTZAROS